rvalien/yt_tg_bot/README.md

 # telegram bot for your youtube channel
-1. create log
+1. the bot creates log
-2. show subscribers and view statistic info selected youtube channel.
+2. the bot shows subscribers and view statistic info for selected youtube channel.
-3. once every n seconds check the change in the number of subscribers and sends a notification to the designated contacts if the numbers have changed
+3. once every n seconds the bot check the change in the number of subscribers and sends a notification to the designated contacts if the numbers have changed
-4. additionally informs about the weather [openweathermap](https://openweathermap.org/)
+4. additionally the bot informs about the weather [openweathermap](https://openweathermap.org/)
-5. show rest of the Internet traffic (only for my provider)
+5. the bot show rest of the Internet traffic (only for my provider)

 build on [heroku](https://www.heroku.com/) and use posgressql